Kori bustard: Feeding

+Generally the kori bustard feeds during the morning and in the evening, spending the rest of the day standing still in any available shade.
 Walking slowly and sedately, they forage by picking at the ground with their bills and are most active in the first and last hours of daylight.
 Kori bustards are quite omnivorous birds.
 Insects are an important food source, with common species such as locusts, grasshoppers, dung beetles (Scarabaeus ssp.) and caterpillars being most often taken.
 They may follow large ungulates directly to catch insects flushed out by them or to pick through their dung for edible invertebrates.
 During outbreaks of locusts and caterpillars, kori bustards are sometimes found feeding on them in numbers.
 Other insect prey can include bush-crickets (Tettigonia ssp.), termites, hymenopterans and solifuges.
 Scorpions and molluscs may be taken opportunistically as well.